R2NorthstarTools/FlightCore/docs/DEVELOPMENT.md

 ## Docs

+If you have any questions about the code please reach out via GitHub issues, DMs, or pinging `@Gecko` or `@Alystrasz` on the Northstar Discord.

+A lot of code was written in the process of learning Rust and Vue/Typescript so it might not always follow best practices.
+If you notice ways to improve it, please feel encouraged to open a PR with the change or open an issue pointing out potential points for improvement.

 ### Frontend styling

 For Vue components FlightCore uses the [Element Plus](https://element-plus.org/) library.
 A list of available components can be found [here](https://element-plus.org/en-US/component/button.html).